 11. Tick-borne borreliosis (Lyme disease).

-To stabilize health after various types of operations (removal of appendicitis, gallbladder, postpartum), ceftriaxone injections are also prescribed.
+To stabilize health after various types operations (removal of appendicitis, gallbladder, postpartum) ceftriaxone injections are also prescribed.

 Contraindications

-Ceftriaxone is not prescribed for known hypersensitivity to cephalosporin antibiotics or auxiliary components of the drug.
+Ceftriaxone is not prescribed in case of known hypersensitivity to cephalosporin antibiotics or auxiliary components of the drug.

 Relative contraindications: